-Rural Women, Women and Girls with Disabilities and LGBT
+Rural Women, Women and Girls with Disabilities and Diverse People

-Special attention should be given to women and girls with disabilities, those who live in remote and rural areas and members of the LGBT community due to the significant geographic, economic and social barriers they face in accessing education, health, employment, justice and other essential services.
+Special attention should be given to women and girls with disabilities, those who live in remote and rural areas and members of diverse communities due to the significant geographic, economic and social barriers they face in accessing education, health, employment, justice and other essential services.